 Due to the University's No-Purchase-Order-no-pay policy, most purchasing takes place by raising a Purchase Order to the supplier, with the exception of purchasing by credit card where the PO route is not feasible.
 Contact the School's procurement team to procure goods and services, and in case of queries regarding the most appropriate way of procuring what you need.

-For credit card purchases, please use the form and instructions which are available here.
-This form must be submitted for all credit card purchases along with prior approval from the relevant budget holder.
+For credit card purchases, please use the form and instructions, which are available here.
+This form must be submitted along with prior approval from the relevant budget holder.

 How to claim relocation expenses